ethstorage/ethfs-git/design.md

  - push → upload pack(s)

 It then translates these operations into backend actions:
- - calling smart contracts to update refs, and
+ - calling smart contracts to update refs and upload packfiles in blobs, and
  - reading/writing packfiles to EthStorage.

 Importantly, core Git remains unchanged — only a new remote scheme is introduced.
 This ensures complete compatibility with existing Git tools and workflows.